Does Chiropractic Care Help With Balance

 And our balance and coordination are controlled by several parts of our body, including eyes and ears, that pass on the information through the nerves to muscles, so they can move around properly.

 You already know that the eyes and ears send the input to send throughout the body the right signals to react to situations and it is a really fast response to the stimuli.
-But there is more to these functions in the body.
+Balance is a delicate dance of responses and stimuli.
+When eyes and ears pick up signals, they’re quickly processed by the brain.
+For this to happen effectively, our neurological system must function seamlessly, and our body’s structure needs to be aligned.

 So, considering there is a pinched nerve, for example, the response will not be accurate and the signal will not be delivered.
 If these two systems don’t work at the same time and are off in some way, your balance and coordination will probably be compromised.